Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Setup: nonequilibrium stationary states

-In this Chapter, we focus on time-homogeneous, stationary processes.
-Figure~\ref{fig:NESSmodel} depicts two paradigmatic examples of time-homogeneous, stationary processes.
+Throughout this Chapter, we focus on time-homogeneous, stationary processes.
+Figure~\ref{fig:NESSmodel} depicts two paradigmatic examples of such processes.
 Figure~\ref{fig:NESSmodel}(a) shows a Brownian particle that moves in a periodic potential under the action of a constant, non-conservative force.
-The non-conservative force induces a net current along the ring, which results in a net dissipation of heat to the environment.
-We assume that the initial distribution of the system is given by its nonequilibrium, stationary distribution.
+The non-conservative force induces a net current along the ring, which results in a net dissipation of heat to the environment. {Since the process is stationary}, we assume that the initial distribution of the system is given by its nonequilibrium, stationary distribution.

 Further examples of physical systems belonging to this class are, e.g., systems described by multidimensional Langevin equations and stationary Markov-jump processes.
-In particular, see Fig.~\ref{fig:NESSmodel}(b) for a many-particle example relevant in the study of active matter systems~\cite{datta2021second}, and Fig.~\ref{fig:ET2} for sketches of some other multidimensional overdamped Langevin models.
+See Fig.~\ref{fig:NESSmodel}(b) for a many-particle example relevant in the study of active matter systems~\cite{datta2021second}, and {the inset in Fig.~\ref{fig:ET2}(a)} for sketches of some other multidimensional overdamped Langevin models.

-The general philosophy of the Chapter is as follows: we assume from the get-go that $X$ is a stationary, stochastic process for which the exponentiated, negative, total entropy production during $[0,t]$ takes the form \eqref{Stotcopied}
+The general philosophy of the Chapter {goes} follows: we assume from the get-go that $X$ is a stationary, stochastic process for which the exponentiated, negative, total entropy production during $[0,t]$ takes the form \eqref{Stotcopied}

-Consequently, as shown in Chapters~\ref{sec:martST1} and \ref{ch:thermo2}, $ \emStot$ is a martingale (because of stationarity).
-Subsequently, we derive various results based on the martingality of $ \emStot$, which is a fundamental fact in nonequilibrium thermodynamics.
+Consequently, as shown in Chapters~\ref{sec:martST1} and \ref{ch:thermo2}, $ \emStot$ is a martingale (because of stationarity), which is a fundamental fact in nonequilibrium thermodynamics.
+Subsequently, we derive various results based on the martingality of $ \emStot$.

 Notice that Eq.~(\ref{eq:EspSM}) could also describe the thermodynamics of active matter systems, as long as $X$ describes the trajectories of all degrees of freedom that are driven out of equilibrium (in the example of Panel(b) in Fig.~\ref{fig:NESSmodel} this involves the dynamics of both the gray and white spheres).